 Because of Icedrive’s clear interface design, it is also very easy to use.
 Everything is exactly where you’d expect it to be and functions as you’d assume, which means the learning curve is practically nonexistent.

-Users have four main ways of using Icedrive: the Icedrive website, a desktop application for both Windows and Mac, mobile apps for Android and iOS plus the virtual drive that’s available only on Windows.
+Users have four main ways of using Icedrive: the Icedrive website, a desktop application for Windows, Mac and Linux, mobile apps for Android and iOS, and the virtual drive that’s available only on Windows.
 The desktop app is portable, meaning you don’t need to install it to run it.
 The virtual drive, however, requires both installation and a reboot.

 Icedrive Desktop and Mobile App

-Icedrive’s web interface is particularly well designed and user-friendly.
-It’s very intuitive, with large icons and fonts, and contextual menus that pop up when you click on a file or folder.
+Icedrive’s web interface (and by extension the portable desktop app) is particularly well designed and user-friendly.
+It’s very intuitive, with large icons and fonts, and contextual menus pop up when you click on a file or folder.
 Right-clicking on an item will bring up a dropdown menu with file management and sharing options, something most websites don’t allow.

-The desktop client functions the same way as the website, with the same menus and dropdowns and design.
+The desktop client functions the same way as the website, with the same menus, dropdowns and design.
+You can download Icedrive on Windows, Mac and Linux.

 Mobile users have access to a similarly well-designed app.
 Besides the regular cloud app features, Icedrive’s mobile app can be set to automatically upload media files, such as photos and videos, and paid users have the option to encrypt these files as well.
 The media player allows you to stream video and music files directly from the cloud.

 Icedrive can also mount a virtual drive on your Windows computer, which will have the native Windows file explorer interface.
 This means you can interact with files in the virtual drive just as you would with any other file on your computer.
 Cloud-based files and folders will appear in this drive as icons, but they won’t take up any space on your hard drive.